Protests highlight growing U.S. unease over coronavirus lockdowns | CBC News

 Health experts and lawmakers on the front lines of the battle to curb the pandemic have warned that the country could face a second and even deadlier wave of infections if the lockdowns end prematurely.

-The United States has by far the world's largest number of confirmed coronavirus cases, with more than 761,000 infections and over 40,700 deaths.
+The United States has by far the world's largest number of confirmed coronavirus cases, with more than 776,000 infections and over 41,000 deaths as of 4:30 p.m.
+ET.
 Nearly half of them are in the state of New York, according to a Johns Hopkins tally.

 New York Gov. Andrew Cuomo said testing capacity had to be ramped up and that reopening the economy in New York and other parts of the country would need to be calibrated carefully to prevent another surge in cases.